CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Introduction

-Motivated by these insights, we propose \Method, a \textit{training-free}, \textit{model-agnostic} reranking framework for science retrieval. \Method \ consists of three stages: (\textit{i}) \textbf{Offline Preprocessing}: extract high-level semantic features like categories and keywords from unstructured scientific documents; (\textit{ii}) \textbf{Coarse Reranking}: use these compact representations for an initial ranking and select a subset of top candidates; (\textit{iii}) \textbf{Fine-grained Reranking}: rerank the top candidates using full scientific documents to recover the potentially missing details during information extraction.
-Our design enhances the robustness against suboptimal first-stage retrieval with compact feature representation and maximizes the overall effectiveness with final full text reranking.
+We propose \Method, a \textit{zero-shot}, \textit{model-agnostic} reranking framework for science retrieval as exhibited in Figure~\ref{fig:sec_1_profile}. \Method \ consists of three stages: (i) \textbf{Offline Preprocessing}: extract high-level semantic features like categories and keywords from unstructured scientific documents; (ii) \textbf{Coarse-grained Reranking}: use these compact representations for an initial ranking and select a subset of top candidates; (iii) \textbf{Fine-grained Reranking}: rerank \textit{the top candidates} using full scientific documents to recover the potentially missing details during information extraction.
+This integrated reranking framework aims to address the suboptimal first-stage retrieval.
+Compact representations allow more documents to fit within the context window, improving candidate set coverage, while the final fine-grained ranking ensures a more accurate ordering.

+We comprehensively evaluate \Method~on five diverse scientific retrieval datasets spanning computer science~\citep{ajith2024litsearchretrievalbenchmarkscientific, mysore2021csfcubetestcollection}, biomedical~\citep{boteva2016full}, and clinical~\citep{wadden-etal-2020-fact, trec-covid} domains.
+Our experiments cover a diversity of LLM backbones, including both proprietary~\citep{openai2024gpt4o, google2025gemini} and open-source~\citep{qwen2025qwen25technicalreport, jiang2023mistral7b, grattafiori2024llama} models.
+Results show that \Method~consistently outperforms existing LLM-based zero-shot reranking baselines, achieving an average absolute improvement of $+4.9$ nDCG@10.
+Notably, our method delivers strong gains even in challenging settings with suboptimal first-stage retrieval, while also maintaining high efficiency by reducing token consumption compared to the widely adopted sliding window strategy~\citep{sun2023chatgpt}.
+Extensive ablation studies and further analyses validate the contribution of each component and demonstrate the robustness of our method.